Sikhs for Justice: Criminal accusations

 As of July 2019, Indian agencies, including the National Investigation Agency (NIA), Punjab Police, and Uttarakhand Police, were pursuing 12 criminal cases related to Sikhs for Justice (SFJ).
 These agencies had also arrested 39 individuals associated with the SFJ in India.
 According to former Chief Minister of Punjab Captain Amarinder Singh, SFJ "had unleashed a wave of terror in Punjab in recent years" and deserved to be classified as a terrorist organization.

 A member of the group was arrested in Malaysia in September 2019, along with others, for allegedly planning to attack local party leaders.
 Additionally, a member of the Khalistan Zindabad Force, who was detained that same month for a bombing in Tarn Taran, claimed that the group had ordered him to kill dera leaders of local religious sects.

+In 2020, Indian authorities investigated a network promoting Khalistan referendum where four people were associated with the SFJ.
+The Government of India later showed evidence that the group had planned targeted killings of leaders of Hindu organisations and others opposed to Khalistan movement.

 SFJ activist Jaswinder Singh Multani was detained and questioned in Germany in December 2021 for his alleged role in the bombing of a court in Ludhiana.
 In January 2022, the National Investigation Agency (NIA) registered a case against him and announced a ₹1,000,000 reward for information leading to his capture.
 Following the attack, a purported audio message from Gurpatwant Singh Pannun claiming responsibility for the 2022 Mohali blast was released.